An application of $p$-adic integration to the dynamics of a birational transformation preserving a fibration: Proof of Theorem

-is birational onto its image; let $B_0=\overline {\phi(B)}$ and let $g\in \Aut(\Pj^N)$ be the linear automorphism induced by $f_B$.
-Then $B_0$ is $g$-invariant and the measure $\vol$ on $B$ induces a measure $\vol_0 $ on $B_0$ which is $g$-invariant and doesn't charge any subvariety of positive codimension.\\ In a given system of homogeneous coordinates on $\Pj^N$, an automorphism $g\in \Aut(\Pj^N)=\PGL_{N+1}(\C)$ is represented by a matrix $M$ acting linearly on such coordinates; $M$ is well-defined up to scalar multiplication.
+is birational onto its image; let $B_0=\overline {\phi(B)}$ and let $g\in \Aut(\Pj^N)=\PGL_{N+1}(\C)$ be the linear automorphism induced by $f_B$.
+Then $B_0$ is a (possibly singular) $g$-invariant variety and the measure $\mu$ on $B$ induces by push-forward a $g$-invariant measure on the image $\phi(U)$ of a Zariski-open subset $U\subset B$ where $\phi$ is we-defined; such measure can be extended to a $g$-invariant measure $\mu_0$ on $B_0$ by defining $\mu_0(S) = \phi_*\mu(S \cap \phi(U))$.
+Since $\mu$ doesn't charge positive codimensional subvarieties, neither does $\mu_0$.\\ In a given system of homogeneous coordinates on $\Pj^N$, an automorphism $g\in \Aut(\Pj^N)=\PGL_{N+1}(\C)$ is represented by a matrix $M$ acting linearly on such coordinates; $M$ is well-defined up to scalar multiplication.
 We will say that $g$ is semi-simple if $M$ is; in this case there exist homogeneous coordinates $Y_0,\ldots, Y_n$ such that the action of $g$ on these coordinates can be written

-By an abuse of terminology, we will call the $\alpha_i$ the eigenvalues of $g$; they are not well-defined, but the property that they are all of modulus $1$ is.
+By an abuse of terminology, we will call the $\alpha_i$ the eigenvalues of $g$; because of the arbitrary choice of a homogeneous coordinate for which the corresponding diagonal element is equal to $1$, they are not well-defined.
+However, the property that they are all of modulus $1$ is: indeed, a different choice of a homogeneous coordinate, e.g. the $i$-th, simply divides the eigenvalues by $\alpha_i$.

 \begin{lemma} The automorphism $g$ is semi-simple and its eigenvalues have all modulus $1$. \end{lemma} \begin{proof} Let us prove first that $g$ is semi-simple.
 If this were not the case, the Jordan form of $g$ (which is well-defined up to scalar multiplication) would have a non-trivial Jordan block, say of dimension $k\geq 2$.
 We will consider the lower triangular Jordan form.
 In some good homogeneous coordinates $Y_0,\ldots Y_n$ of $\Pj^N$, after rescaling the coefficients of $g$ we can write